 Humane Society of North Texas, hsrtn.org

 HSNT is passionate about helping animals in need.
 Founded In 1905, the Humane Society of North Texas is the largest and longest-standing non-profit animal rescue and adoption organization in North Texas.
-HSNT serves over 2 5,000 animals annually through its crucial programs, including emergency animal rescue, humane investigations, low-cost spay and neuter services, a feral cat TNR program, owner surrenders, lost and found services, and the adoptions of dogs, cats, horses, livestock, small mammals, reptiles and more.
+HSNT serves over 25,000 animals annually through its crucial programs, including emergency animal rescue, humane investigations, low-cost spay and neuter services, a feral cat TNR program, owner surrenders, lost-and-found services, and the adoption of dogs, cats, horses, livestock, small mammals, reptiles, and more.
 HSNT has four adoption centers throughout the metroplex.

 HSNT is an independent 501(c)(3) non-profit organization that receives no government funding or tax dollars, nor do we receive donations from the Humane Society of the United States or the ASPCA.
 We rely on the generosity of our community to fund our lifesaving programs.